Frequently Asked Questions

-See Study Abroad Transcripts for an estimated time of arrival of your program coursework.
+See Education Abroad Transcripts for an estimated time of arrival of your program coursework.
 Once our office has received your transcript, it will be processed and posted to your degree audit, where it can be viewed by you and your Academic Advisor.
-It will take up to 3 weeks after your courses are available in the degree audit system before the study abroad program name and overall credit passed/earned will appear on your CU Boulder transcript.
+It will take up to 3 weeks after your courses are available in the degree audit system before the education abroad program name and overall credit passed/earned will appear on your CU Boulder transcript.

 - Have courses you plan to take abroad reviewed and approved by your academic advisor(s)

 - Keep all documentation about all the courses you took (papers, reading lists, etc.) until you graduate